 Morrissey, P.A., Buckley, D.J., Sheehy, P.J.A. et al. (1994).
 Vitamin E and Meat Quality.
-Proceedings of the Nutrition Society, 53: 289-295 centralised processing and packaging facilities and the 'retail ready' packaging which occupies much of the shelf space in the
+Proceedings of the Nutrition Society, 53: 289-295

-Meat Packaging
+4 Meat Packaging

 In the early 1970s two developments: flexible packaging and vacuum machines changed the way meat was marketed.
-Previously, distant markets could be serviced only with frozen packed primals in cartons with ample shelf life for retail processing and distribution.
+Previously, distant markets could be serviced only with frozen carcases - now it became possible to land chilled, vacuumpacked primals in cartons with ample shelf life for retail processing and distribution.